Into The Electric Castle (20th Anniversary Earbook Edition) – Ayreon

 The couple of bonus CD’s you get are either here or there as to what a person sees as genuine bonus material.
 I doubt very much that instrumental versions of the albums tracks will get any great deal of attention in relation to unreleased bonus material, and for what good the instrumental tracks will give you, he may as well of just stuck the original 1998 mix of the album on them.
 Speaking of the original 1998 mix.
 That is something I felt should of definitely of been put on the DVD with a 5.1 mix, and in all honesty I would of preferred a 5.1 mix of that rather than the new mixes.
 But there is no reason why both the original and new mixes could been put on the DVD with 5.1 mixes when you look at how much capacity a DVD can hold.

 It’s also unfortunate that the 5.1 mix on the DVD did also have a couple a glitches on one of the tracks “The Mirror Maze“.
 Arjen is aware of the issue and it was not his fault and was done during the authoring process of the DVD by the Mascot Label Group.
 To which he did get on to them and they will be replacing the DVD.
-To get your DVD replaced it’s just a simple case of sending an email to email@example.com with proof of purchase (a scan, screen grab or photo of the receipt will do) and your address.
-Also put Ayreon DVD in the subject line of your email.
-I have done so myself and they will be sending me a new DVD out just as soon as the new ones have been pressed out which may take a few weeks.
+It took a good few months but as promised they did rectify the problem and send me out a new replacement disc.

 To conclude my review of the newly mixed 20th Anniversary Earbook Edition of Into The Electric Castle.
 Overall I think the new mixes and the 5.1 mix are well worthy of having and the package is well worth it’s price point.
 The 38 page book contains a great detail of information a lot of which I never used in my review.
 Arjen as very well detailed the production side of the album and it tells you practically every instrument he played and all the FX he applied to all the instruments in the mix.